Namibia: Desert’s Unexpected Treasures

 Make An Enquiry

-Day 6 - 7
+Day 7

-Luderitz - Aus
+Aus

 Today we'll have a short drive to Aus, with the main target being the Nama Padloper.
 Bushmanland Tent Tortoise also call this habitat home, while Knoebel’s Agama can also be found here.
-Over the next two days, we'll search for a variety of reptiles, including the Beetz’s Tiger Snake, Bug-eyed House Snake, Cape Coral Snake, Cape Cobra, Horned Adder, Namibian Wolf Snake, Montane Gecko, Festive Gecko, and Jordon’s Girdled Lizard.
+Over the next day, we'll search for a variety of reptiles, including the Beetz’s Tiger Snake, Bug-eyed House Snake, Cape Coral Snake, Cape Cobra, Horned Adder, Namibian Wolf Snake, Montane Gecko, Festive Gecko, and Jordon’s Girdled Lizard.

 Make An Enquiry

-Day 8
+Day 8 - 9

-Aus - Sossusvlei
+Sossusvlei

 We'll set out before dawn to reach the park at first light and make the most of the cooler morning hours for herping.
 Our primary goal is to find the striking red variation of the Peringuey's Adder.
 Sossusvlei and Deadvlei offer fantastic photographic opportunities, and for those who are up for it, scaling some of the highest dunes in the world is a popular challenge.